2015 Barcelona school attack: Perpetrator

 The perpetrator was identified as a 13-year-old student of the same school.
 After the attack, the suspect's classmates and close friends said that he "was a withdrawn boy who had academic problems".
 They, along with most other people, claimed a "blacklist" which included twenty people's names who he wanted to kill, was drafted by the perpetrator.
 Police were not able to locate said blacklist.
 The perpetrator's room was searched, where various weapons were found: Three toy crossbows, two air rifles, and another machete, along with a floorplan of the institute.
-The boy's father, who was an active weapons collector, received the crossbow years before the attack as a gift.

 Aftermath

+The attack was noted to have occurred on 20 April, the anniversary of the Columbine High School massacre at Columbine High School in Columbine, Colorado, United States.
 The Minister of Education said that the boy was admitted and assessed at the Sant Joan de Déu hospital, where he was diagnosed with having a psychotic break.

 According to Article 19 of the Criminal Code, being a minor (18 years in Spain) "will not be criminally responsible," however, says that in case of committing a crime, he could be liable as appropriate to the law of the minor.
 However, since he was under 14, the young man was exempt from responsibility.
 While the civil responsibility would usually go to his legal guardians, in this case, since the attack occurred on school grounds, the Barcelona Education Consortium was held responsible, and had to compensate victims for a million Euros.

 David Jurado, the teacher who managed to talk out the perpetrator from committing further actions, later wrote a book to be privately shared with students and victims of the attack.